buildbot/buildbot/master/docs/manual/cfg-workers-libvirt.rst

 If you want to use libvirt on remote server configure remote libvirt server and buildbot server following way.

 1. Define user to connect to remote machine using ssh.
-Configure connection of such user to remote libvirt server (see https://wiki.libvirt.org/page/SSHSetup) without password promt.
+Configure connection of such user to remote libvirt server (see https://wiki.libvirt.org/page/SSHSetup) without password prompt.
 2. Add user to libvirtd group on remote libvirt server ``sudo usermod -G libvirtd -a <user>``.

 Configure remote libvirt server:

-1. Create virtial machine for buildbot and configure it.
+1. Create virtual machine for buildbot and configure it.
 2. Change virtual machine image file to new name, which will be used as temporary image and deleted after virtual machine stops.
 Execute command ``sudo virsh edit <VM name>``.
 In xml file locate ``devices/disk/source`` and change file path to new name.
-The file must not be exist, it will create via hook script.
+The file must not be exists, it will create via hook script.
 3. Add hook script to ``/etc/libvirt/hooks/qemu`` to recreate VM image each start:

 .. code-block:: python